Playing Tennis like "Deep Blue" Part 2: Computation and Tennis Tactics

 Of course, this isn't going to make any difference unless we strategically apply this expanded range of values.
 To accomplish this, the simulated player gets the Point Value for the current point in the match and then selects a higher Winning Percentage Tactic when PV is higher and selects a lower Winning Percentage Tactic when PV is lower.

-Even though we apply the higher and lower values to an equal number of points, so that on average the SWP is still 65% and the average RWP is still 35%, the resulting increase in your Winning Percentage is dramatic.
+Even though we apply the higher and lower values to an equal number of points, so that on average the SWP is still 65% and on average the RWP is still 35%, the resulting increase in your Winning Percentage is quite dramatic.

 To be clear, there isn't any great mystery as to why this works.
-We can easily intuit why it is true, but to back up that intuition, here is an illustration:
+Your intuition is probably telling you it is true, but to back up that intuition, here is an illustration:

 The Point Value Distribution is not a straight line.
+Points have much higher values on the right half of this graph than they do on the left half.
 The median for PV for all of the scorelines in the Point Value Model (exclusive of tiebreak points) is 6%.
 In other words, there are the same number of points with PVs between 0 and 6% as there are between 6% and 50%.

 Some baseball pitchers are well aware that if they decide on each pitch intuitively, even if they are trying to be unpredictable, they will end up following a subtle but predictable pattern.
 So, they do not leave it up to intuition, and instead they use something else such as the position of the second hand on the stadium clock to determine which pitch to throw.